crystal-lang/rfcs/text/0014-cancelable-timers.md

 # Unresolved questions

+1. Instead of adding a distinct `Fiber.timeout(time)` in addition to `sleep(time)` and `Fiber.suspend` we could introduce a single method that would always create a cancelable timer, for example `Fiber.suspend(time, & :
+   TimeoutToken ->) : TimeoutResult`.

-1. Instead of `Fiber#resolve_timeout?` we could have `TimeoutToken` be a struct with the fiber reference and the cancelation token, and have a `#resolve?` method to resolve the token.
+2. Instead of `Fiber#resolve_timeout?` we could have `TimeoutToken` be a struct with the fiber reference and the cancelation token, and have a `#resolve?` method to resolve the token.
 That would be more OOP and open more evolutions, though it would make the token larger (pointer + u32 + padding) as well as the duplicate the fiber reference that is likely to be already kept.

-2. We may want to use *absolute time instead of relative duration*, so every use cases that need to retry wouldn't have to deal with caculating the remaining time on each iteration, and would only need to calculate the absolute limit (now + timeout).
+3. We may want to use *absolute time instead of relative duration*, so every use cases that need to retry wouldn't have to deal with caculating the remaining time on each iteration, and would only need to calculate the absolute limit (now + timeout).